My Rabbit is Eating Their Own Poop

 The term for eating feces is known as coprophagia or coprophagy.
 Some animals such as flies and other insects will eat feces as a means of sustenance, but it is not as common a practice in vertebrates.
 Some mammals will eat feces on rare occasions, such as dogs.
 Although it is not well understood in dogs, it is believed to be a practice which helps digestion.
 However, it some animals it can be a sign of disease or dietary insufficiency.

 Rabbits are herbivorous animals.
 Their diet is mainly made of fibrous hay, supplemented by vegetables and fruit.
 However, their diet is so rich in fiber and cellulose that it can be difficult to digest.
 Although the food may have reached the end of the digestive tract, not all of the nutrients have been absorbed by the rabbit's body.
 The fiber in hay for rabbits makes intestinal transit efficient, but in some ways, too inefficient.

 It is for this reason lagomorphs, a category of mammal including rabbits, hares and pikas, eat their own poop.
 In doing so, they are able to fully digest their food and reduce waste.
-Although we may think of eating their own poop as being unpleasant it is purely practical.
-Rabbits eat their own poop to digest nutrients they were unable to process the first time round.
+Although we may think of eating our own poop as being unpleasant, it is purely practical.
+Rabbits eat their own poop to digest the nutrients they were unable to process the first time round.

 However, a rabbit cannot eat all of their poop.
 Not all types of rabbit poop are digestible, something we explain further below.

 Types of rabbit poop

 Rabbits are prolific poopers.
 They have the ability to egest between 200 to 300 individual pellets per day.
 These pellets are small torpedo shaped droppings which are dark and about the size of a squashed pea.
 Rabbits will leave two types of poop: